cyberbotics/webots-doc/reference/supervisor.md

 In this case, a simple save operation is performed.

 The `wb_supervisor_world_reload` function sends a request to the simulator process, asking it to reload the current world immediately.
-As a result of reloading the current world, the supervisor process and all the robot processes are terminated and restarted.
+As a result of reloading the current world, all the supervisor and robot controller processes are terminated and restarted.
 You may wish to save some data in a file from your supervisor program in order to reload it when the supervisor controller restarts.

 ---